 How to care for your tongue:

 Knowing to care for your tongue is the first step towards improving tongue and oral health.
 People can greatly improve their tongue health by simply spending an extra few seconds brushing their tongue with a toothbrush.
-Tongue scrappers also help to remove additional bacteria and debris from the day’s earlier activities.
+Tongue scrapers also help to remove additional bacteria and debris from the day’s earlier activities.
 Utilizing mouthwash and mouth rinse, not only help to freshen breath, but also help to kill germs and bacteria that thrive on the surface of the tongue.
 If you are concerned about the appearance of your tongue and your overall oral health, please consult your primary care physician or make an appointment to see your dentist immediately.